janickr/kaspersmicrobit/docs/pygame/use_accelerometer_to_move_ball.md

 ---
-title: Move a ball in tkinter with the accelerometer of the micro:bit
+title: Move a ball in pygame with the accelerometer of the micro:bit
-description: Draw a ball on a tkinter canvas in python, and move it around by tilting a micro:bit
+description: Draw a ball with pygame in python, and move it around by tilting a micro:bit
 ---

 In this example the `accelerometer_data` callback is registered for the accelerometer data with